 Start each day at the Granbaita with a cup of coffee on your private balcony.
 And after you’ve had your fill of skiing, you can relax together and chat about your adventures in the lounge or piano bar.
 The spa facilities are top-notch too – take a dip in the outdoor pool surrounded by snowy mountain views, or enjoy a massage or spa treatment for two.

 In the middle of the Grandvalira ski area, Soldeu has access to over 200km of piste, so it’s easy to get some miles under your belt.
 The town itself is small, with a laid-back atmosphere and just one road, lined with traditional wooden buildings.
 There are also a few lively bars dotted around, where you can stop for an après drink or dance the night away to live music.

 Where to stay: Park Piolets Mountain Hotel & Spa

 Andorra is known for its great value, and the Park Piolets is no exception.
 It’s in a central location with views of the slopes and has a modern spa.
-Another highlight is the food – there’s an excellent range on the buffet, as well as an upmarket Chinese restaurant.
+Another highlight is the food – there’s an excellent range on the buffet, as well as a fine-dining Chinese restaurant.

 If you’re after an Italian village with a little French flair, you can’t do better than Courmayeur.
 Stroll hand-in-hand through the car-free, cobbled streets and share delicious regional specialities in a huge range of restaurants – then find a cosy bar where you can sip a glass of Italian wine.
 The 70km of piste is especially good for intermediates, and Mont Blanc makes a great backdrop for photos.